-Collateral re-use report --- Action Types NEWT or REUU
+9.25.8 Collateral re-use reports --- Action Types NEWT or REUU

 The very first re-use report should have Action Type = NEWT.
 Subsequent re-use update reports should have Action Type = REUU.
-No re-use report with Action Type = REUU will be accepted by the trade repository unless the first re-use report has already been made with Action Type = NEWT.
-134
+No re-use report with Action Type = REUU will be accepted by the trade repository unless the first re-use report has already been made with Action Type = NEWT.149 the NEWT report should be cancelled and replaced with a new NEWT report with a new UTI, because a second (corrected) NEWT report with the same combination of these three fields will not be accepted by the trade repository.